Applied Optics Group

 Holographic Microscopy

-Inline Holographic microscopy is a type of computational microscopy which is lensless – images are synthesise from holograms.
+Inline Holographic microscopy is a type of computational microscopy which is lensless – images are synthesised from holograms.
 This has some major advantages in terms of building a small, compact, and low-cost microscope.
-It also allows us to numerically refocus the images: a single hologram can subsequently focused to any position we wish.
+It also allows us to numerically refocus the images: a single hologram can subsequently be focused in software to any position we wish.

 Lillium anther on a slide imaged through fibre bundle inline holographic microscopy, using resolution enhancement.